godot-escoria/escoria-docs/getting_started/step_by_step/4_first_run.rst

 As you can see, Graham is pretty much running through the pub.
 Also, he looks a bit like he's skating through it.

-So we should make him walk slower and at the same time animate him faster.
+So we should make him walk slower and at the same time speed up the walking animation.

-To achieve this, go back to the character and select the ``ESCPlayer`` node and set the ``Speed`` parameter to 150.
-Additionally, select the ``AnimatedSprite`` node and set the ``Speed scale`` parameter to 1.8.
+To achieve this, go back to the character, select the ``ESCPlayer`` node, and set the ``Speed`` property to "150".
+Additionally, select the ``AnimatedSprite2D`` node and set the ``Speed scale`` parameter to "1.8".

-Try starting the game again and watch Graham walk much more naturally.
+Try starting the game again.
+Graham should walk much more naturally.

-Let's make the :doc:`room more interactive <5_adding_items>`.
+Next, let's make the :doc:`room more interactive <5_adding_items>`.